Hat-trick hero Gus Atkinson ‘greedy’ for even more success

 The only other hat-trick Atkinson can recall came in his schooldays with Bradfield College in 2016, but he did have a chance on his memorable first appearance in England whites.

-Back in July, during James Anderson’s emotional farewell appearances against the West Indies, he dismissed Alick Athanaze and Jason Holder with consecutive balls before Josh Da Silva blocked out the next.
+Back in July, during James Anderson’s emotional farewell appearance against the West Indies, he dismissed Alick Athanaze and Jason Holder with consecutive balls before Josh Da Silva blocked out the next.

 Atkinson made it three in four balls at the very next attempt but was even more ruthless this time.
 He suckered Southee in by feigning for a short ball with fielders set deep then blew his front pad off as he sent one right up to the stumps.